om1chael/week-8-Terraform/README.md

 Bash command: `terraform plan` this will check the syntax of the script

+## Steps
-# step 1 create vpc with CDIR block
+- step 1 create vpc with CDIR block
-# run terraform plan then terraform apply
+- run terraform plan then terraform apply
-# get the vpc id from aws or terraform logs
+- get the vpc id from aws or terraform logs

 ## creating the internet gateway